ndronos/c-nomorph/Gustedt.md

 Some new features, such as the recent addition of atomics and threads have been designed in a close collaboration between the C and C++ standard committees.

+Nevertheless, many differences remain and generally all that is said in this book is about C and not C++.
+Many code examples that are given will not even compile with a C++ compiler.

 (Gustedt, 2016) Preliminaries pp. 3
 ```